Welcome to today's edition of the Rush 24-7 podcast.

 It's one of the reasons, Todd, that Operation Chaos is so successful.

-The other thing the Clintons are gonna do is they're gonna try to win as many of these primaries to get as close, these remaining ten to show momentum, to show that Obama can't close it.
+The other thing the Clintons are going to do is they're going to try to win as many of these primaries, get as close to these remaining 10, to show momentum, to show that Obama can't close it.

 Hey, look, I might not have been able to win it, but this guy can't close me out.